-Blood pressure (BP) is a variable with a continuous and unimodal variation.
-One can only consider normal and abnormal against the circumstances of the individual in question, with regard to age/sex, conditions in which it was measured, and other relevant factors.
+Blood pressure (BP) is variable and can only be considered as normal or abnormal against the circumstances of the individual in question, with regard to age/sex, conditions in which it was measured, and other relevant factors.

 Hypotension is therefore a BP that is much lower than usual and which may be causing symptoms such as dizziness or light-headedness.
 It is often defined as systolic BP less than 90 mm Hg or diastolic BP less than 60 mm Hg.
 A systolic BP below 100 mm Hg may be more appropriate if the patient normally has hypertension.

 Orthostatic (postural) hypotension[1, 2, 3]